Balhau/receita-provider/README.md

-# Receipt terraform example provider
+# Receita terraform example provider

 ## What?